gabriel-hanich/Evolution-Sim/README.md

 Note - The frequency distribution between the mean and the variation is given by a Gaussian distribution

 # Meaning of Setup Parameters

+## Sim
+- `length` - The number of 'turns' the sim has

 ## Board
 - `boardSizeX` - The width of the board the animals inhabit
 - `boardSizeY` - The height of the board

+## Food
+- `foodCount` - The number of food sources that spawn
+- `meanEnergy` - The mean amount of energy provided by a food sources
+- `energyVariation` - The variation of amount of energy provided

 ## Prey
 - `preyCount` - The number of prey that spawn at the start